 The 3rd generation Celsior is completely different from the previous two generations because of a newly redesigned body, numerous interior changes, and some new technological features.
 The engine was a ULEV (Ultra Low Emission Vehicle) 4.3L V8 that made 290 hp (216 kW) along with 434 n.m.
 (320 ft-lb) of torque.
 It was available with either a 5-speed or 6-speed automatic transmission.
 The suspension consisted of a double-wishbone setup on all four wheels for an amazingly comfortable driving experience.

 On the exterior, the front is very striking with a large front grille.
-The addition of quarter windows on the rear doors and rounded trapezoidal headlamps competed the look.
+The addition of quarter windows on the rear doors and rounded trapezoidal headlamps completed the look.

-The sedan received many high tech upgrades in 2003 to stay ahead of the competition.
-Dynamic Radar Cruise Control system with a radar sensor was installed for all-weather operation.
+The sedan received many high-tech upgrades in 2003 to stay ahead of the competition.
+A dynamic Radar Cruise Control system with a radar sensor was installed for all-weather operation.
 In 2004, a ‘’low-speed tracking mode’’ was added along with Pre-Collision System.
-Additional changes were introduced to the exterior which included restyled front and rear fascia’s, alongside different wheels and LED taillights.
+Additional changes were introduced to the exterior which included restyled front and rear fascia, alongside different wheels and LED taillights.

 Year Exports Production Domestic Sales (US)

 1991 41,228 36,995

 1992 32,472 32,561